i2p/i2p.www/i2p2www/spec/proposals/166-identity-aware-proxies.rst

 It is probably not possible to make a proxy which intelligently responds to every possible case in which it’s operation could weaken the anonymity of an application.
-However, it is possible to build a proxy which intelligently responds to a specific application which is behaves in a predictable way.
+However, it is possible to build a proxy which intelligently responds to a specific application which behaves in a predictable way.
 For instance, in modern Web Browsers, it is expected that users will have multiple tabs open, where they will be interacting with multiple web sites, which will be distinguished by